stopthatrightmeow/Mod-erate-Impact/readme.md

 ### Future Additions
   * I would like to get a logo for this at some point...
   * I have most of the information built out to start tracking totals per day, and average time between messages per day for each Moderator.
 I'd like to build out a page per Moderator that you can view the history for each Mod.
+  * For fun, maybe create a word cloud with all of the words that exist?...